-2017 Consequence Magazine Women Writing War Fiction Award Guidelines
+Announcing the 2017 Consequence Magazine Women Writing War Fiction Award Winner

 Siobhan Fallon is the author of The Confusion of Languages (June 2017), and You Know When the Men Are Gone, which won the 2012 Pen Center USA Literary Award in Fiction, the Indies Choice Honor Award, and the Texas Institute of Letters Award for First Fiction.
 Theatrical productions of her stories have been staged in California, Colorado, Texas, and France.
 More of Siobhan’s essays and fiction have appeared in Prairie Schooner, Guernica, New Letters, Huffington Post, Washington Post Magazine, and Military Spouse Magazine.
 Siobhan and her family moved to Jordan in 2011 and they currently live in Abu Dhabi, United Arab Emirates.

-Hester Kaplan selected the winning story: “Take the Last Right Turn on Lemon Avenue” by Jeff Burt.
+For his story “Take the Last Right Turn on Lemon Avenue”

 2015 Consequence Magazine Fiction Prize

 Entries must capture the nuances of the cultures and consequences of war; the topic is not limited to military matters, but includes social, political and cultural subjects.

 All entries will be considered for publication.
 All entries will be considered anonymously.
 Your name should NOT appear anywhere on the story itself.
 Entries must be submitted online, and a non-refundable $10 entry fee is payable through PayPal.